- An unwritten law: Tipping in Germany

 So, technically speaking, if you are dissatisfied with a particular service in Germany, no tip is required.

-Let’s take a look at industries separate from gastronomy where tipping frequently occurs: hairdressing, pizza delivery services, taxi drivers and housekeeping.
+Let’s take a look at other industries where tipping frequently occurs: hairdressing, pizza delivery services, taxi drivers and housekeeping.

 How much tip should you leave at the hairdresser?

 It’s a rule of thumb that you tip approximately 10-15% for a haircut, putting hairdressing ahead of gastronomy.